cehceh/divsystem/README.md

   - Task (2): Also the job has been done as you want.

   - Task (3): The job has been done, But I think there is something wrong

+  - Testing : I don't know what can I say to you, you can find 3 files (the good one is test_models) and the others are work only with HTTP_400_BAD_REQUEST, it takes a lot of time to fix issues (one issue solved another raised).

+  - Using django-environ to secure my sensitive data (it's a good package)

+  - Books which I open and not finish them (Test Driven Development with python), (Designing Microservices with Django, Designing Data Intensive Application and High Performance Django).

   # TO BE CONTINUED ......